 We utilized results of the REGENERATE trial as the basis for modeling transitions among fibrosis health states for OCA.
 Specifically, the absolute risk differences between OCA and placebo in the per-protocol probabilities for worsening and improvement in fibrosis were applied to the probability of worsening and improvement fibrosis health states for standard care to obtain the probabilities for OCA.
 These probabilities were held constant throughout the model lifetime.
 The outcome for no change in fibrosis was calculated as the remainder of improvement and worsening outcomes.

 These data are shown in Table 4.3.
-We will update these estimates once data from the Phase III trial are available.

 Table 4.3.
-Efficacy Endpoints for Improvement and No Change in Fibrosis
+Efficacy Endpoints for Improvement and Worsening of Fibrosis